pelaezdj/EasyMount/README.md

 I'm not a programmer but I'd like to share my nonsense.

-This will easily and semi-automatically mount drives from the command line.<BR>
+This will easily and semi-automatically mount/umount drives from the command line.<BR>
-It will even semi-automatically mount Luks-encrypted drives!
+It will even semi-automatically mount/umount Luks-encrypted drives!

 mnt devX<BR>
 mnt umnt devX